Trade guide

 Is demolition work dangerous?

 Demolition carries inherent risks, but with proper training, equipment, and procedures, it's well-managed.
 The industry has strict safety regulations, and modern demolition companies have excellent safety records.
-Training emphasizes risk assessment and safe working practices.
+Training emphasises risk assessment and safe working practices.

 What qualifications do I need for demolition work?